 First, start-ups and developers will issue tokens in limited accounts to further increase its value.
 Some companies use marketing strategies to attract investors in the hopes of providing huge profits.
 Token value can be a pre-determined or it can also depend on how the crowd sale is moving along.

 The success of ICOs helped startups to generate capital without giving up equity and drawing investments from venture capital or any institutional firms.
 In the report by the Wall Street Journal, as much as $7.15 billion was invested in ICOs in 2018 alone.
-Most notable is the EOS ICO which has sold more than 900 million ERC20 amounting to as much as $4 billion after only a year of crowd sale.
+Most notable is the EOS ICO which has sold more than 900 million ERC20 amounting to as much as $4 billion after only a year of the crowd sale.

 One of the most interesting parts of the cryptocurrency market is its fluidity in terms of describing different products.
 Note that different countries have different terminologies.
 Some call it digital currency, crypto-token, virtual commodity, payment token, electronic currency, virtual asset, or cyber currency.